-Have you been told you should get your electrics periodically tested but are unsure what it means?
+Have you been told you should obtain your electrical EICR Testing certificate but are unsure what it means?
 Let Eicrtesting.com based in Birmingham give you a hand!

 CONTACT EICR Testing 0121 2966430

-Periodic testing, also known as an EICR – or Electrical Installation Condition Report – is an official document produced following an in-depth assessment of the electrical systems within any domestic, commercial or industrial premises.
+Periodic electrical EICR Testing, also known as an EICR – or Electrical Installation Condition Report – is an official document produced following an in-depth assessment of the electrical systems within any domestic, commercial or industrial premises.